brylevkirill/notes/Reinforcement Learning.md

 ----
-#### Cross-Entropy Method (no policy gradient estimation)
+#### Cross-Entropy Method (CEM)

-  evolutionary algorithm with selection buth without recombination and mutation - works embarrassingly well on many tasks
+  no policy gradient estimation, evolutionary algorithm with selection buth without recombination and mutation

   "If your policy has a small number of parameters (say 20), and sometimes even if it has a moderate number (say 2000), you might be better off using the Cross-Entropy Method than any of the fancy methods.
 It works like this:
   - Sample n sets of parameters from some prior that allows for closed-form updating, e.g. a multivariate Gaussian.